-For some, the topic of childhood trauma can feel like a taboo one at best.
-But, what if I told you that your dad’s drug abuse, your mother’s mental illness, or your parents’ divorce was tied to your current overall wellness?
-Would you believe me?
+For some, the topic of childhood trauma is taboo at best.
+I mean, if I told you that your parent’s drug use or divorce plays into your overall wellness, would you believe me?

-For those well-seasoned in the human services field, the idea that childhood trauma can in some way affect one’s physical or mental health isn’t a new concept.
-Still, for those who aren’t in this realm, the proposal may seem like a foreign one.
+For those well-seasoned in human services, the idea that childhood trauma can affect your physical or mental health isn’t a new concept.
+Still, for those who aren’t in the field, the proposal may seem a bit foreign.

-It was over two decades ago, in the mid to late 90’s, when the conception of childhood trauma being linked to our health in adulthood first gained speed.
-The world stood in ah as Kaiser Permanente rocked the fields of medicine and psychology with their ground-breaking research on the effects of trauma.
+It was over two decades ago, in the mid to late 90s, when the concept that childhood trauma is linked to our health in adulthood first gained speed.
+The world stood in awe as Kaiser Permanente rocked the fields of medicine and psychology with their ground-breaking research on the effects of trauma.

 They conducted a study with over 17,000 participants which showed a clear link between people’s physical well-being and trauma born in childhood.
 The study, formally coined the Adverse Childhood Experiences (ACE) Study, found that everything from obesity, to cancer, and even premature death could be linked to events that transpired during youth.